ComposableFi/composable/docs/byog.md

 ## Current state

-Any cross-chain XCMP transactions can choose what assets to use to pay for the transaction.
+Any cross-chain XCMP transactions can choose which assets to use to pay for the transaction.

 Direct transaction can add header to pick up `payment` asset or accounts can configure default [payment asset](https://github.com/paritytech/substrate/discussions/12055).